Sakibdevlekar/CRM_App/README.md

 - API for the authenticated ADMIN to get the list of all the ENGINEER registration requests
 - API for the authenticated ADMIN to Accept/reject the ENGINEER registration requests

-# Feature 5 : Creation of the Notification Service
+## Feature 5 : Creation of the Notification Service
 - API for raising the notification request
 - API to get the result of the notification request
 - Scheduled job to regularly check for any new request and then send email notifications
 - to every one listed

+You can get the code fot [Notification Service] here(https://github.com/Sakibdevlekar/notification)